Suzanne Corkin: New York Times article controversy

 An August 7, 2016, New York Times article by Luke Dittrich generated controversy when it questioned the ethics of Corkin in her dealings with Henry Molaison.
 This report suggested that Corkin attempted to suppress research findings that H.M. had a preexisting frontal lobe lesion; did not locate the genetically closest living relative to H.M. from whom to obtain consent (legal proceedings instead appointed a distant relative as conservator); and sought to shred her original source material and unpublished data because it could potentially lead to a reexamination of her conclusions during her decades of research on H.M.
 (This final assertion derives from a recording of an interview that Dittrich carried out with Corkin.
 In it, although she does discuss shredding materials, she also states "We kept the H.M. stuff.")

 Controversy is ongoing in regard to Dittrich's article.
 Over 200 neuroscientists signed a letter to the New York Times stating that the article was biased and misleading and as of August 21, 2016, there continues to be back-and-forth statements released by MIT and by Dittrich.
 Because there were well-known tensions between Dittrich and Corkin for many years, some reviewers have called Dittrich's book a "personal vendetta" Yet others have favorably reviewed his book, Patient H.M.: A Story of Memory, Madness, and Family Secrets.

 Personal life

 Her marriage to Charles Corkin ended in divorce.
-She died of liver cancer in Danvers, Massachusetts on May 24, 2016, six days after her 79th birthday.
+She died of liver cancer in Danvers, Massachusetts, on May 24, 2016, at age 78.
 She is survived by three adult children, Damon, J. Zachary, and Jocelyn Corkin, as well as seven grandchildren.